minprog/programming-v/info/10 Syllabus.md

 with your math skills up to pre-calculus (e.g. differentation, logarithms), but nothing too fancy.

-# Expectations
+## Expectations

 You are expected to watch all lectures and sections, submit twelve problem sets, and take two quizzes.

-# Lab work

-You are required to work in the lab for some amount of time during the week, as agreed upon with the course coordinator.
-During these hours, the teaching assistants are available to answer any questions you may have about the lectures, quizzes or problem sets.
+You are also expected to attend a minimum amount of lab sessions in order to be able to asked questions.

-# Grades
+## Grades

 You will receive a final grade for the course if: